FortunateScallop/DFESW13-FinalProject/README.md

 The aims of this project were to gain practical experience with and demonstrate understanding of the tools learned over the past 9 weeks to create a working application.
 These tools were Java, MySQL, Postman, Spring Boot API, Maven, JUnit, Jira/Trello, and draw.io.

-This project is an attempt to satisfy the requirements of the QA Software Development bootcamp by creating a Java back-end for a that can create, read, update, and delete data from a database.
+This project is an attempt to satisfy the requirements of the QA Software Development bootcamp by creating a Java back-end that can create, read, update, and delete data from a database.
 The project itself is aiming to be an MVP to manage a paid car park with a view to later automation.

-My aim was to create the basic functionality first and look at more complex targets such as using a relational database for compelted sessions and time-stamping sessions when they are created and also ended.
+My aim was to create the basic functionality first and look at more complex targets such as using a related database for completed sessions and time-stamping sessions when they are created and ended.
 The data persists on a local MySQL database.
 H2 was used for testing.

 ### How I expected the challenge to go.